 To the double green shared with hole two, a big bunker wrapped in railway ties is on the left.

-The green complex, as previously outlined, is massive, but here’s another look.
+The green complex, as previously outlined, is massive, but here is another look.

 The 10th is a very good short par 4.
-352 yards, driver likely isn’t the play because it narrows substantially the more club you hit.
+352 yards, driver likely is not the play because it narrows substantially the more club you hit.